kristielim/session-3/README.md

 1. Using the Project Navigator on the left side of Xcode, select **PokemonTableViewCell.swift**.

-2. Inside the empty class declaration add the following code:
+2. Inside the class declaration, check that the following code is there:

    ```
    @IBOutlet var pokemonImageView: UIImageView!